 Bridging The Gap

-If you have any comments about this page, whether they be about errors spotted, or suggestions for future articles, then do please undergraduate [dot] admissions [-at-] maths [dot] ox [dot] ac [dot] uk (email the Schools Liaison Officer) with your thoughts.
-(I am sorry, but currently there are no solutions available for the exercises).
+If you have any comments about this page, whether they be about errors spotted, or suggestions for future articles, then do please email the Outreach Coordinator with your thoughts. (there are currently no solutions available for the exercises).

 Documentation from previous Bridging Courses in Mathematics